|Guide||♦||5 Triplogs||Active Topic|

-Keep your eyes open for the cairns and you will be ok.
-After this section, the trail becomes more obvious.
-While climbing up you will see a fence line on your left that within approximately another quarter mile will cross the trail with a gate.
+Keep your eyes open for the cairns, and you will be ok.
+After this section, the trail becomes more pronounced.
+While climbing up, you will see a fence line on your left that, within approximately another quarter-mile, will cross the trail with a gate.
 The remaining segments of the trail are relatively easy to follow due to a distinct trail bed and well-placed cairns.
-Basic compass and topo map reading skills will keep you on track, however you will need a sharp eye due to areas of overgrowth.
-I should add that there was very little cat's claw on the entire hike, and overall bushwhacking was mostly tolerable and manageable.
-From the Methodist Creek overlook you will be rewarded with about two miles of mild up and down hiking to catch your breath while following the main canyon heading northeast.
-After this two-mile segment, the canyon bottom will be just below the trail and from here the route heads up a gradual grassy slope to a saddle.
+Basic compass and topo map reading skills will keep you on track.
+However, you will need a sharp eye due to areas of overgrowth.
+I should add that there was very little cat's claw on the entire hike, and overall, bushwhacking was mostly tolerable and manageable.
+From the Methodist Creek overlook, you will be rewarded with about two miles of mild up and down hiking to catch your breath while following the main canyon heading northeast.
+After this two-mile segment, the canyon bottom will be just below the trail, and from here, the route heads up a gradual grassy slope to a saddle.
 The trail will disappear on this open grassy area with a few small cairns to mark the way.
-Once on the saddle you will pass an old fence corral to the east that is noted on topo maps.
+Once on the saddle, you will pass an old fence corral to the east noted on topo maps.

-Final Segment: From here things get a little ugly.
+Final Segment: From here, things get a little ugly.
 The first thing you need to do is get the whole "trail thing" out of your head.
 The trail from this point is gone due to very little use and a century of erosion.
 What you are looking at is a rugged 3/4 mile, 640' vertical climb.
-Pause for a few minutes to study the terrain, commit to a game plan and go for it.
-All you are doing is following a ridge straight north to the upper main ridgeline heading southwest to Panther Mountain.
-Just before the top you will encounter a line of boulders and small bluffs that can be navigated with caution.
-After you reach the top things get easier.
+Pause for a few minutes to study the terrain, commit to a game plan, and go for it.
+All you are doing is following a ridge straight north to the upper main ridgeline that leads either southwest to Panther Mountain or northeast to Chubb Mountain.
+Just before the top, you will encounter a line of boulders and small bluffs that can be navigated with caution.
+After you reach the top, things get easier.